marcin-chwedczuk/rfid/README.md

 $ ./mvnw javafx:run -pl gui
 ```

-I tested the app with both JDK 11 and JDK 14.
+I tested the app with JDK 11 on macOS and Linux.

 # Setup ACR122U Reader